madsjulia/Mads.jl/docs/src/index.md

 ![](logos/mads_black_swan_logo_big_text_new_3inch.png)

-[MADS](http://madsjulia.github.io/Mads.jl) is an integrated high-performance computational framework for data/model/decision analyses.
+[MADS](http://madsjulia.github.io/Mads.jl) is an integrated high-performance/cloud-computing framework for data/model/decision analyses.

+[MADS](http://madsjulia.github.io/Mads.jl) can be coupled with any existing numerical model or simulator, including machine learning algorithms and models.

 [MADS](http://madsjulia.github.io/Mads.jl) can be applied to perform: